 Young children, in particular, tend to be more difficult to work with because of their short attention spans and unpredictable personalities.

 Make sure to communicate with them and be very friendly so they get comfortable with you.
-Ask them their hobbies and their current favorite cartoon or toy.
+Ask them about their hobbies and their current favorite cartoon or toy.
 They are people too!

 Before the shoot, talk to your clients about their expectations and what they hope to achieve with the photos.
 During the shoot, be patient and take breaks when needed.